The ecommerce retailer’s guide to driving online sales

-Shopping—both the ways in which we go about it and the experiences we encounter in the process—has become more complex, competitive, and personal.
-And never has that been more true than in 2020.
+Shopping—both the ways in which we go about it and the experiences we encounter in the process—has become more convenient, competitive, and personal.
+And while the way we shop has shifted over recent years, it’s evident that consumer spending isn’t slowing down any time soon—especially not during the holiday season.

-With more people shopping online, ecommerce and brick-and-mortar retailers have to constantly bear in mind some basic retail principles:
+With more people shopping online, online merchants have to constantly bear in mind some basic retail principles:

-Even with these basic principles, though, online retailers still need a strategy and a game plan to stand out, be relevant, and drive success during the busiest and most competitive shopping time of the year—the holidays.
+Even with these basic principles, though, you still need a strategy and a game plan to stand out, be relevant, and drive success during the busiest and most competitive shopping time of the year—the holidays.

 - What you need to know about the holiday shopping season this year